Adefizzy/deal-flow/README.md

 ### NB:
 I have only implemented the UI, no API has been integrated yet.
+Also note that the world map on customers page was implemented with canvas

 App can be preview with this link https://63c466a101544e1558193b9b--incomparable-malasada-5c6906.netlify.app